dafer45/TBTK/doc/Manual.md

 A common approach for solving such problems is to make an initial guess for the parameters, solve the model for the corresponding parameters, and then update the parameters with the so obtained values.
 If the problem is well behaved enough, such an approach results in the unknown parameters eventually converging to fixed values.
 Once the calculated parameter value is equal (within some tollerance) to the input parameter in the current iteration, the parameters are said to have reached self-consistency.
-That is, the calculated parameters are consistent with themself in the sense that if they are used as input parameters, they are also the result of the calculation.
+That is, the calculated parameters are consistent with themselves in the sense that if they are used as input parameters, they are also the result of the calculation.

 When using diagonalization the self-consistent procedure is very straight forward: diagonalize the Hamiltonian, callculate and update parameters, and repeat until convergence.
 The DiagonalizationSolver is therefore prepared to run such a self-consistency loop.